knownunknowns/routing/README.md

 # routing
-Routing plugin for known cms to allow custom aliases
+Routing plugin for known cms to allow custom urls for pages.
+V basic, expermintal.